Pokachi/DemeoMods/README.md

 1. Adjust Enemy HP
 1. Adjust Enemy Damage
 1. Adjust Energy Gain from discard, killing enemy, and attacking (might separate this into 3 separating settings, not sure)
-1. Adjust Gold Gain from Gold Piles
+1. Adjust Gold Gained from Gold Piles
+1. Adjust Card Selling Price in the Shop in between Levels.
+1. Adjust Card Costs in the Shops in between Levels.

 ### Planned Features
-1. Selling Card Multiplier
 1. Enable Enemy Opening Doors Toggle
 1. Enable Coin Flip Toggle
 1. Ability to Set Coin Flip Damage